The Different Types of Cardiovascular Fitness

 Include rest as needed

 Rest should be included as needed in strength based conditioning workouts in order to keep heart rate down and to encourage adequate recovery between minutes, rounds, etc. to enable lifting more weight.
-An EMOM inserts rest by default, but a person will need to pace round based workouts (or similar approaches) to keep heart rate down.
+An EMOM inserts rest by default, but a person will need to pace round based cardio workouts, (or similar approaches) to keep heart rate down.

 Use heavy weight